Rejuvenation of Hay & Pasture

 Conduct an honest evaluation of the current forage management system being applied to the area in question.
 All past management decisions play a part in determining the current condition of the forage stand.

-Evaluating Your Management System
+Evaluating Your Forage Management System

 What stocking rate is applied?

-Are rest periods provided and are they long enough?
+Are rest periods provided, and are they long enough?

-What is the timing and frequency of haycuts?
+What is the timing and frequency of hay cuts?

-What are the Goals and Objectives of Rejuvenation
+Goals and Objectives of Forage Rejuvenation

 • How soon are results expected and how long will the effect last?